 What features will the Chromecast 2020 have?

-Google is also apparently introducing a remote for the first time, offering users an option that doesn’t involve controlling content with their phone.
-The remote looks like a cross between the Google Daydream View remote and an Apple TV remote.
-The remote will also be kitted with a microphone and dedicated Google Assistant button so that users can use voice commands to control content, as well as other Google Nest smart home devices.
+Rumours abound that Google is to introduce a remote for the first time.
+That would give users an option that doesn’t involve controlling the device with their phone.
+The remote looks like a cross between the Google Daydream View remote and an Apple TV remote, and speculation indicates it will be kitted out with a microphone and dedicated Google Assistant button.

-A more recent report by XDA Developers includes a marketing video for a new Chromecast created in October 2019.
-The video was taken from a pre-release firmware build and offers an overview of the dongle, the remote and the new Android TV software.
+XDA Developers got hold of a marketing video for a new Chromecast that was created in October 2019.
+Taken from a pre-release firmware build, it offers an overview of the dongle, remote and new Android TV software.

-Contrary to 9to5Google’s description, the Chromecast 2020 in the video actually appears less round and more oblong in shape.
-The Chromecast 2020 will also come in a new light pink colourway, alongside the usual black and white.
+In contrast to 9to5Google’s description of the device, the Chromecast 2020 appears more oblong in shape than round.
+The new Chromecast Ultra will also come in a light pink colourway, alongside the usual black and white.

-The video also offers up a preview of Google’s new Android TV UI.
-There are a search bar and categories at the top of the display and a carousel of recommended films and TV shows at the bottom.
+The video also presents a decent look of the new Android TV UI.
+At the top of the UI is a search bar and categories, with a carousel of recommended films and TV shows at the bottom.

-Google Nest services appear to have been integrated into Android TV as they are in Assistant smart displays, with Nest notifications popping up live on screen.
+Google Nest services lokk to have been integrated in a similar manner to how they are in Assistant smart displays, with Nest notifications popping up live on screen.
 Other clips show the new Google Assistant and YouTube TV integrations in action.